alankent/htc-vive-midi/README.md

 I then put the 4 children of "Left Hand Positions" into a swapset and assign triggers.
 I then create a second swapset for the children of "Left Palm Down" for the open and closed hand positions.
 I then add the children of the other 3 palm rotations to the same triggers.
 That is, you end up with a single "Open/Close" trigger swap set with two children ("open" and "closed") but "open" is connected to "Left Palm Down Open", "Left Palm Forwards Open", "Left Palm Up Open", and "Left Palm Backwards Open".
 The palm rotation trigger then picks the right palm to use, and the trigger picks the open/closed within the palm view.

-Note: The trigger can detect how far the trigger is squeezed, so theoretically it should be possible to have 3 or 4 open to closed hand positions (e.g. open, pointing and closed) that depend on how far you squeeze the trigger.
+Note: The trigger can detect how far the trigger is squeezed, so theoretically it should be possible to have 3 or 4 open to closed hand positions (e.g. open, pointing, and closed) that depend on how far you squeeze the trigger.

 Finally, for the hand position controls to work, you need to add a Transform behavior to each of the two the hands.
 Doing so will disable draggers (they stop working when there is a Transform behavior at present).
 The HTC Vive controllers send out a continuous stream of X/Y position events that this utility converts to MIDI controller events.
 These X and Y position events get bound to the the hand Transform behaviors (describe later).
 You also need to bind the Rotation property of the Transform up as well so the angle you hold the controllers affects the angle of the puppet hands.
 This allows you to wave by flexing your wrist.